swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 player.name // ❌ error: distributed actor state is only available within the actor instance
 ```

 Developers should think carefully about operations that cross into the actor's isolation domain, because the cost of each operation can be very expensive (e.g., if the actor is on a machine across the internet).
-Properties make it very easy to accidentially make multiple round-trips:
+Properties make it very easy to accidentally make multiple round-trips:

 ```swift
 func example1(p: Player) async throws -> (String, Int) {